-The Philadelphia Orchestra on WRTI: Handel's Glorious 'Messiah' with Westminster Symphonic Choir
+The Philadelphia Orchestra in Concert on WRTI: Handel's Glorious 'Messiah' with Westminster Symphonic Choir

 Yannick’s intimate conception of Messiah is in keeping with 18th-century performance practice, which means a much smaller string section, and two oboes, a single bassoon, a pair of trumpets, timpani, organ, harpsichord, four vocal soloists, and mixed chorus.